 - MSG.
 Monosodium glutamate, or MSG, can be added to soups to enhance their flavor.
 MSG improves the tastiness of low salt (sodium) recipes by boosting the umami savory taste.
 I add 1/2 to 1 teaspoon MSG to my big pot of home-made chicken soup to “pump up” the flavor volume.

 Visit the MSGdish Savory Soup Recipes page for delicious soup recipes.

-Althea Zanecosky is a registered dietitian and an advisor to The Glutamate Association.
-Her full bio can be found on our About page.
+Althea Zanecosky is a retired registered dietitian and an advisor to The Glutamate Association.